moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 Screen readers are software programs that allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
 A screen reader is the interface between the computer's operating system, its applications, and the user.

+DM: put the next 3 items into the React vocabulary file
 ## react component

 react as a "component-based framework". what is a component?